 If there is another sport that you take part in outside school to a high level, it may be possible to use video evidence to assess you in this area.

-Students will study four of these units
+Students will study 3 units:

 Contemporary Issues in Sport (one hour exam)